 For detailed background information on the register mechanism, see the Exporting C Code section in Hadley’s Book “R Packages” or WRE.
 Here is a step-by-step guide to get you started:

-to your “Imports” and “LinkingTo”
+checkmate to your “Imports” and “LinkingTo”

-sections in your DESCRIPTION file."checkmate_stub.c"
+sections in your DESCRIPTION file."checkmate_stub.c", see

-below.<checkmate.h>
+below.<checkmate.h> in

 each compilation unit where you want to use checkmate.File contents for (2):

-For the sake of completeness, here the sessionInfo()
+For the sake of completeness, here the sessionInfo() for

 the benchmark (but remember the note before on knitr